funktionswerk/hapi-i18n/README.md

 Translation module for hapi based on mashpie's i18n module.

 This version is for Hapi 17+.
-For Hapi versions < 17 use version tbd
+For Hapi versions < 17 use version 1.0.5

 ## Installation
 ```